If you are convicted of DUI you may be able to get a restricted driver’s license that allows you to drive to and from work.

 - To go to and from your job.

 There are some circumstances where you are not eligible for a restricted license or where the hard suspension period is much longer.
-You can find a complete breakdown here.
+You can find a complete breakdown here: Can I get a license to go to and from work during a license suspension for a DUI or refusal?

 You can also find complete instructions for how to apply.